The process of transferring from one college to another can be painstaking and time-consuming. These tips can help you transition more easily.

 - Student loan repayment timeline: Contact your student loan lender about your plans to leave one school and re-enroll in another.
 If you are re-enrolling immediately at least half time, you will likely be eligible for deferment on your student loan payments; otherwise, you may need to start repaying previously disbursed loans within six months.

 Once you know which schools you will apply to as a transfer student, start making connections.
 Contact academic advisers, professors and internship offices to understand how they will assist you in your new program.
-Visit campuses if possible.
+Visit campuses if it makes sense to you.
 Connect with other students, especially other transfer students, through social media.

 Get a good start.